AIcodeAcademy/web_app_blueprint/.ai/prompts.md

 ## Craftsman

-- Follow the instructions in @craftsman.instructions.md  based on @cr@craftsman.template.md and the architecture document @architect.md Save the result at @docs .
-Ensure the coding, testing, and release sections follow the @type-script.mdc @e2e.mdc and @git.mdc rules
+- Follow the instructions in @craftsman.instructions.md based on @craftsman.template.md and the architecture document @architect.md Save the result at @docsfolder.
+Ensure the coding, testing, and release sections follow the @rules
 - Review the @craftsman.md file and make sure it can be used as a prompt for a code generation tool.
 Ensure it is written in a way that makes sense to code and double-check naming conventions and coding rules.
+- Execute the plan from the @craftsman.md file to generate the project's code.
+Think step by step and execute one step at a time, create a commit for each step.
+Choose the most straightforward approach.
+Follow project rules and coding conventions.